What is Design Thinking?

 Iteration is the key word in Design Thinking.

 Make sure to include the Empathy phase, which is the core of the process.
 Everything else is relative and depending on your needs.

-Keep the process as easy as possible and remember to be proactive and fast in taking action.
-Move away from the more traditional approach where all the stages take a long time and effort.
-In the Design Thinking methodology is important that you define your problem and when you have a good idea, get creative in a fast and inexpensive way of testing your solutions.
+Keep the process as easy as possible, and remember to be proactive and make quick decisions.
+Move away from the more traditional approaches, where all the stages take a long time and effort.
+In the Design Thinking methodology is important that you first define your problem.
+When you have a good idea, get creative in a fast and inexpensive way of testing your solutions.

 For further reading and inspirations the following articles might be useful: See recruitment through the eyes of an applicant and Streamline the recruitment process and focus on what’s important.